syncfusion-content/blazor-docs/blazor/rich-text-editor/how-to/blazor-web-assembly.md

 ---
 layout: post
-title: How to Blazor Web Assembly in Blazor RichTextEditor Component | Syncfusion
+title: Getting Started with Blazor WebAssembly RichTextEditor using Visual Studio in Blazor RichTextEditor Component | Syncfusion
-description: Checkout and learn about Blazor Web Assembly in Blazor RichTextEditor component of Syncfusion, and more details.
+description: Learn here all about Getting Started with Blazor WebAssembly RichTextEditor using Visual Studio in Syncfusion Blazor RichTextEditor component and more.
 platform: Blazor
 control: RichTextEditor
 documentation: ug